Asian shares fall, trading muted with Good Friday, holidays

 Benchmarks declined in Tokyo, Seoul and Shanghai.
 Sydney, Manila, Bangkok and Hong Kong were among Asian markets observing holidays on Friday.
 U.S. and European markets also were closed.

+After markets closed, China’s central bank freed up extra money for lending to support the slowing economy by cutting the amount of reserves commercial banks are required to hold.

+The move added about 500 billion yuan ($85 billion) to the pool for lending, a relatively modest sum compared with the size of China’s economy.

-Shutdowns in major Chinese cities due to coronavirus outbreaks and the war in Ukraine are weighing on sentiment.
+Shutdowns in major Chinese cities due to coronavirus outbreaks and the war in Ukraine have been weighing on sentiment.

 “The Russia-Ukraine conflict inflation effects are now more meaningful than direct military developments in a market sense.
 These consequences have fabricated an uncertain environment that could keep investors wary,” Stephen Innes of SPI Asset Management said in a commentary.